grafana/mimir/docs/sources/mimir/manage/run-production-environment/scaling-out.md

 1. Wait until the blocks uploaded by read-only ingesters are available for querying before proceeding.
 The required amount of time to wait depends on your configuration and is the maximum value for the following settings:

-- The configured `-querier.query-store-after`
+- The configured `-querier.query-store-after` setting
-- Two times the configured `-blocks-storage.bucket-store.sync-interval`
+- Two times the configured `-blocks-storage.bucket-store.sync-interval` setting
-- Two times the configured `-compactor.cleanup-interval`
+- Two times the configured `-compactor.cleanup-interval` setting

 1. Scale down each ingester: